 The difficulty is measuring these stops.
 Unlike production downtime, micro stops cannot be recorded manually, so an automated production monitoring system, such as Evocon’s OEE software, is a must.
-A useful production monitoring tool not only measures these stops but also differentiates micro stops from downtime and visualises the data in a way that allows you to see the pattern of stoppages.
+A useful production monitoring tool not only measures these stops but also differentiates micro stops from downtime and visualizes the data in a way that allows you to see the pattern of stoppages.

 As we mentioned before, micro stops are part of a production cycle.
-Therefore you need to analyse cycles to get to the root cause of the problem.
+Therefore you need to analyze cycles to get to the root cause of the problem.
 A great method to apply here is Root Cause Analysis (RCA).

 In many cases, the root cause is related to the process and needs a change in working practice, so make sure to involve operators early on.

-How Evocon visualises micro stops?
+How Evocon visualizes micro stops?

 4. Performance loss due to slow cycles